 Aggregate Abrasion Test

-Aggregate abrasion test is a method of measuring the resistance of coarse aggregates to wear and tear.
+The aggregate abrasion test is a method of measuring the resistance of coarse aggregates to wear and tear.
 It is also known as the Los Angeles abrasion test or the L.A. abrasion test.

 This test is widely used in civil engineering to assess the quality and durability of aggregates for various construction purposes.

 The lower the abrasion value, the higher the quality and durability of the aggregate.
-The abrasion value depends on several factors, such as the mineralogy, shape, size, gradation and hardness of the aggregate.
+The abrasion value depends on several factors, such as the mineralogy, shape, size, gradation, and hardness of the aggregate.

 Shape Tests on Aggregates